irogers5890/systems-portfolio/GIMBAL.md

 The system operates as a deterministic feedback loop in which image-space error is continuously converted into angular servo commands.
 A browser-based monitoring interface provides real-time visualization of tracking state, target error, servo angles, and system frame rate, enabling live tuning and validation.

-The system operates as a deterministic feedback loop in which image-space error is continuously converted into angular servo commands.
-A browser-based monitoring interface provides real-time visualization of tracking state, target error, servo angles, and system frame rate, enabling live tuning and validation.

 ---

 ## 4. Hardware Design